-That is fine and well for those who understand the basics of camera exposures.
-It is also great to use those shooting modes when a change of the lens aperture opening and/or shutter speed setting will give better results for an image.
+That’s fine and well for those who understand the basics of camera exposures.
+It’s also great to use those shooting modes when a change of the lens aperture opening and/or shutter speed setting will give better results for an image.
 But, is it really necessary to fumble with exposure controls for every shot?
 No, not really.
-That is why all cameras have Automatic Shooting Modes.
+That’s why all cameras have automatic shooting modes.
 Pictures taken using the automatic mode will generally come out pretty good.
 When you use the automatic mode, the camera will choose just about every setting for you to get a proper exposure; however, there are times when changing certain camera settings will produce a better image.
 Unfortunately, those settings cannot be changed when you are shooting in the automatic mode.

-Let me introduce you to the Program mode.
-The Program or “P” mode is similar to your camera’s automatic mode because it will automatically set a proper exposure value for your shot. (as far as the lens aperture opening and shutter speed).
+Let me introduce you to Program mode.
+Program or “P” mode is similar to your camera’s automatic mode because it will automatically set a proper exposure value for your shot (as far as the lens aperture opening and shutter speed).

-Every Digital SLR camera and Mirrorless camera has a “P” mode setting.
-However, most basic compact cameras won’t have a program mode
+Every DSLR camera and mirrorless camera has a “P” mode setting.
+However, most basic compact cameras won’t have a program mode.

 Take note that the lens aperture and shutter speed settings can be controlled to an extent in the “P” Program Shift mode.
 We will discuss that a little more in just a bit.